97% of principals and teachers agree that families and educators should be equal partners in supporting student learning

 Luckily there are many resources available for training and information.
 We featured some of our favorites on our blog in Fall 2016 (all FREE resources):

-We’re also excited to share that LivingTree is a TEA certified provider of CPE credits in Texas for using technology for family engagement.
-Contact us to learn more about training sessions and availability.
+We’re also excited to share that Livingtree provides family engagement professional development with tailored courses for teachers, leaders, and family ambassadors.
 We would love to share best practices and help you put together a plan that is perfect for your district’s goals and culture.
 It promises to be an ‘engaging’ conversation!

 Maria Cantu has been educating children for 12 years; 9 of those years at Daniel Ramírez Elementary School in Pharr, Texas.
 She knew she wanted to become a teacher when she was volunteering at the Boys and Girls Club the summer of her 9th grade year.
 “I instantly fell in love with teaching.”
 In addition to teaching at the school, she is the CLF leader, is responsible for school PR and is the school’s sponsor for the Mighty Hawks soccer club!
 “Go Hawks!”